pink-room/walletconnectkit-android/README.md

 DApp with an Ethereum Wallet in a few minutes and start performing transactions right away.

-**Note:** Currently, we only support the v1 protocol of `WalletConnect`, since it is the protocol most implemented by Wallets.
+**Note:** Currently, we only support the v1 protocol of `WalletConnect`, since it is the protocol that most Wallets implement.
 As soon as Wallets implement the v2 protocol and the`WalletConnect` library for Kotlin is stable, we will support the v2 protocol.

 -------